-To evaluate the performance of LRPC, we used the four tests shown in Table 4.
+To evaluate the performance of LRPC, we used the four tests shown in Table IV.
 These tests were run on the C-VAX Firefly using LRPC and Taos RPC.
 The Null call provides a baseline against which we can measure the added overhead of LRPC.
-The procedures Add, BigIn, and BigInOut represent calls having "typical" parameter sizes.
+The procedures Add, BigIn, and BigInOut represent calls having typical parameter sizes.

-Table 4 shows the results of these tests when performed on a single node.
+Table IV shows the results of these tests when performed on a single node.
 The measurements were made by performing 100,000 cross-domain calls in a tight loop, computing the elapsed time, and then dividing by 100,000.
 The table shows two times for LRPC.
 The first, listed as "LRPC/MP," uses the idle processor optimization described in Section 3.4.
-The second, shown as "LRPC," executes the domain switch on a single processor; it is roughly 3 times faster than SRC RPC, which also uses only one processor.
+The second, shown as "LRPC," executes the domain switch on a single processor; it is roughly three times faster than SRC RPC, which also uses only one processor.

-Table 5 shows a detailed cost breakdown for the serial (1-processor) Null LRPC on a C-VAX.
+Table V shows a detailed cost breakdown for the serial (single-processor) Null LRPC on a C-VAX.
 This table was produced from a combination of timing measurements and hand calculations of TLB misses.
-The code to execute a Null LRPC consists of 120 instructions that require 157 microseconds to execute.
-The column labeled "Minimum" in Table 5 is a timing breakdown for the theoretically minimum cross-domain call (one procedure call, two traps and two context switches).
-The column labeled "LRPC Overhead" shows the additional time required to execute the call and return operations described in Section 3.2 and is the cost of our implementation.
-For the Null call, approximately 18 microseconds are spent in the client stub and 3 in the server's.
-The remaining 27 microseconds of overhead are spent in the kernel, and go towards binding validation and linkage management.
-Most of this takes place during the call, as the return path is simpler.
+The code to execute a Null LRPC consists of 120 instructions that require 157 μ s to execute.
+The column labeled "Minimum" in Table V is a timing breakdown for the theoretically minimum cross-domain call (one procedure call, two traps, and two context switches).
+The column labeled "LRPC overhead" shows the additional time